 VI.
 What to eat in Huis Ten Bosch?

-There are various restaurants, food stands to choose from.
+There are various restaurants, and food stands to choose.
 Kyushu island is famous for ramen, so it will be great to have a bowl of hot ramen after a whole day discovering the area.

 Also, Sasebo burger is a must-try food if you visit Nagasaki.
 This burger is famous in the region, and it’s tasty too!

 I hope you will have a nice trip to Huis Ten Bosch!